BaderBIMAZRO/lesson-w11d01-rails-intro/student_labs/morning_lab.md

 rails destroy migration NameOfMigration
 ```

-* It is advisable only to delete the final migration, and that that migration has not already been run.
+* It is advisable only to delete the final migration, and that if the migration has not already been run.
 This is because successive migrations usually depend on one another.

 Shorthand, `destroy` can be written as `d`: